-If you arrange for an inspection by a licensed Tennessee home inspector before the sale closes, any problem that is discovered is still the responsibility of the seller.
-If you choose not to have it done, the problem, unfortunately, becomes yours.
+If you arrange to have an inspection by a licensed Tennessee home inspector before the sale closes, any problem that is discovered is still the responsibility of the seller.
+If you choose not to have an inspection completed, the problem, unfortunately, becomes yours.

 According to home inspectors, homes are sometimes not particularly well cared for by homeowners, who are slow to fix leaky faucets, replace heating or A/C filters, or clunky furnaces.
-If homes with homeowners living in the property can be uncared for, imagine what conditions a foreclosed home can hide.
+If homes with homeowners living on the property can be uncared for, imagine what conditions a foreclosed or rental property can hide.
 Mold can grow if the water hasn’t been turned off and the environment becomes moist.
 If the home is boarded up and there is no ventilation for weeks or months, black mold can grow fairly quickly.

-Because of its importance and the implications, it might have on the actual value of the house, you should make the purchase of the home contingent on your approval of a home inspector’s report.
+You should make the purchase of the home contingent on your approval of a home inspector’s report.
 When making a written offer for the home, simply make it a condition of the purchase.
-If your home inspection comes back clean, you can proceed with the sale with confidence.
+If your home inspection comes back clean, you can proceed with the purchase with confidence.
 And if the report is negative, you can reduce your offer, make the seller pay for any repairs, or even back out of the contract altogether.
 Contact Safety 1st Home Inspection in Knoxville for help.